mariusjt/NetMonitor/README.md

  ##### Getting started:
  This application is made with IntelliJ.
 You can find a great guide for IntelliJ [here](https://www.jetbrains.com/idea/documentation/).
  For easier understanding of the project Syntax.

+ ##### Community:
+ We appreciate student contributing belonging to a student alumni among different universities around the world.

  ##### We wish for people to contribute with:
  -Improvement of functions through GUI